 Bacon lovers like to celebrate National Bacon Day every day, but the official holiday takes place on December 30 each year.

 Who doesn’t love the sizzling goodness of bacon frying in the pan?
-Bacon is the universally-loved utility hitter of foods—awesome eaten by itself and also superb at enhancing any meal.
+Bacon is the universally-loved utility hitter of foods—awesomely eaten by itself and also superb at enhancing any meal.

 So make yourself a BLT sandwich, kick back, and enjoy bacon’s special day.
 Here are answers to some frequently asked questions about National Bacon Day.